Test vectors and central L-values for GL(2): Introduction

 \begin{theorem} Let $\pi$ be a cuspidal automorphic representation of $\GL_2(\A_F)$ with trivial central character and $\Omega$ a character of $\A_L^\times/L^\times \A_F^\times$.
 Assume $\epsilon(1/2,\pi_L \otimes \Omega)=1$ and that $\pi$ and $\Omega$ satisfy (\ref{tameramcond}).
 Then, with the test vector $\phi \in \pi'$ defined in Section \ref{klm-testvec} and archimedean factors $C_v(L,\pi,\Omega)$ defined in Section \ref{klm-arch-fact}, we have

 Here $( \cdot, \cdot )$ is the standard inner product on $\pi'$ with respect to the measure on $D^\times(\mathbb A_F)$ which is the product of local Tamagawa measures. \end{theorem}

+After our paper was originally completed, the paper \cite{CST} appeared, which gives a similar formula using a less explicit choice of test vector.

 Note $\phi$ is specified up to a scalars, and the left hand side is invariant under scaling.
-As in \cite{MW}*{Thm 4.2}, one can rewrite this formula using the Petersson norm $(\phi_\pi, \phi_\pi)$ of a normalized newform $\phi_\pi \in \pi$ instead of $L(1, \pi, Ad)$.
-See \eqref{ad-pet-eq} when $\pi$ corresponds to a holomorphic Hilbert modular form.
-If $F=\Q$ and $\pi$ corresponds to a holomorphic new form of square free level $N$ with $N|c(\Omega)$, then the above formula simplifies considerably:
+As in \cite{MW}*{Thm 4.2}, one can rewrite this formula using the Petersson norm of a normalized newform in $ \pi$ instead of $L(1, \pi, Ad)$.
+See \eqref{ad-pet-eq} for when $\pi$ corresponds to a holomorphic Hilbert modular form.
+If $F=\Q$ and $\pi$ corresponds to a holomorphic new form of squarefree level $N$ with $N|c(\Omega)$, then the above formula simplifies considerably:

 \begin{corollary} Let $f$ be a normalized holomorphic modular eigenform of weight $k$ and squarefree level $N$.
 Let $S$ be the set of primes $p|N$ which split in $L$.
 Let $\Omega$ be any ideal class character of $L$ such that $N|c(\Omega)$ and $\epsilon(1/2,f \times \Omega)=1$.
 Then